DOF and Bokeh - Explained

 User mode 1:

 • The lens will be reasonably sharp, and usually, you get enough DOF.
-In case of a 35mm, you can switch to F4.0 to get the same effects.
+In the case of a 35mm, you can switch to F4.0 to get the same effects.
 But I use my 50mm for streets most of the time.

 • For a street scene, focus on something at around 10m.
 You get reasonable sharpness across the scene.